jiz148/personal-page/docs/stories.md

 * In [blog/article_form.html](../blog/templates/blog/article_form.html)
 * Display form to create and update an Article
 * In [blog_base.js](../blog/templates/blog_base_static/blog_base_js/blog_base.js), implement ajax post method using jQuery
+* In progress, fixed a bug about uploading file using ajax
+  1. Preventing a form to redirect to new page, `event.preventDefault()` is needed
+  2. FormData is needed for files to be uploaded by ajax, we should use append with FormData
+  3. `processData: false, contentType: false, cache: false,` is need in the `ajax` function of jQuery for uploading files
+  4. `enctype='multipart/form-data'` is needed in the forms with file
+  5. `name` of file appended to the FormData should **match** the name in the form otherwise it won't be recognized by `is_valid` function of the form

 <a id="back"></a>